nathanpuri/website/src/pages/about.md

 https://www.facebook.com/profile.php?id=100077414182060

-My name is Nathan Puri.
+My name is Nathan.
 I was born in South Eastern Oregon in the high desert, but spent most of my youth and education in Northern California near amount Shasta.
-My father was an immigrant from India.
+My father was an immigrant from India from the Puru clan mentioned in the Rig Veda.
 My mother's family immigrated from the Alsace 170 years ago.
 I started going by Natan when I moved to Brazil because that's how they spell and pronounce it and so it's easier.

 In my childhood I was greatly influenced by my granduncle who was a lifelong yogi educated in Benares during the British Raj and trained me in yoga and Sanskrit.
 Also as a child I began having what I later learned were the visions of Dzogchen and remembered Guru Padmasambhava's mantra without having been taught it.
 At university I was greatly influenced by the study of metaphysics, aesthetics, poetics and semiotics in the Philosophy department.
 These early experiences strongly informed my study and experience of the Vajrayana.